jcorporation/myMPDos/README.md

 # myMPDos

 myMPDos is a Raspberry Pi image (aarch64) based on Alpine Linux.
-It is running entirely in RAM and it does not write to the SD-card unless you want to save settings.
-Therefore, myMPDos is very robust and you can simply pull the power without any risk of corruption of your sd-card.
+It is running entirely in RAM and it does not write to the sd-card unless you want to save settings.
+Therefore, myMPDos is very robust and you can simply turn off the power without any risk of corruption of your sd-card.

 myMPDos is a turnkey music playback solution and is designed arround [MPD](https://www.musicpd.org/) and [myMPD](https://github.com/jcorporation/myMPD).
 After startup you can access the myMPD webinterface, copy music to the sdcard data partition or mount a music storage and enjoy your music.